-When it comes to tracking actual paid customers sourced from the search engines, there’s two metrics worth keep an eye on and that includes the number of shopping experiences (transactions) and the dollar total (revenue) of them.
+When it comes to tracking actual paid customers sourced from the search engines, there are two metrics worth keeping an eye on and that includes the number of shopping experiences (transactions) and the dollar total (revenue) of them.

 While you may think the revenue numbers are the only necessary number to watch, it may not be super helpful if your store offers a large number of products at different price points.
 Large sales can easily swing the numbers up and down from month to month making it hard to understand the correlation between an increase in traffic and more sales.

 For this reason, we want to keep a pulse check on the less volatile number of transactions as well as revenue.

 If you have the bandwidth in your company, a weekly pulse check of these four metrics will allow you to view and adapt your efforts quickly for improved results.

 But, I’d recommend at least a monthly (no less than quarterly) view of these four numbers so you keep SEO activities top of mind while also watching over any trends that may require addressing.
 Because search engines can be slow to act, it’s best to act quickly if we want to see a change in ranking or traffic trajectory.